LandscapeGeoinformatics/geopython-ut-2018/source/course-info/Intro-Python-GIS.rst

 - competent use spatial and non-spatial data in order to answer a research question
 - knows how to conduct and automate different standard GIS-related tasks that support clear documentation of methods in the Python (and R) scripting environments

-In particular that translates to following direct tasks for Python during the next weeks:
+In particular that translates to following direct tasks for Python during the next lessons:

 -  Read / write spatial data from/to different file formats
 -  Deal with different projections